rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 ### Part 2 - Add Code Coverage & Linting to the pipeline
 > _Let's continue to enhance our pipeline with some non-functional testing.
 Static code analysis and testing coverage reports can provide a useful indicator on code quality and testing distribution_

 1. Coverage reports are already being generated as part of the tests.
 We can have Jenkins produce a HTML report showing in detail where our testing is lacking.
-Open the `todolist-fe` in your favourite editor.
+Open the `todolist` in your favourite editor.

 2. Open the `Jenkinsfile` in the root of the project; move to the `stage("node-build"){ ... }` section.
 In the `post` section add a block for producing a `HTML` report as part of our builds.
 This is all that is needed for Jenkins to report the coverage stats.